LeonardoLGDS/rock-paper-scissors/README.md

-I created this tic-tac-toe game to practive web developement.
+I created this Rock Paper Scissors game to practive web developement.

 Link for the application: https://leonardolgds.github.io/rock-paper-scissors/